GermanCoopCommunity/GermanCoopCommunityTemplateV2.Altis/README.md

 # GermanCoopCommunityTemplateV2

-This is the new (second) version of the German Coop Community Mission Template.
+This is the new (second) version of the German Coop Community Mission Template by Quentin.

 General:

 - Side: BLUFOR
 - Faction: NATO
 - Playable Units: 83, which are...
-                      - 7x 10 per squad
+                      - 7 x 10 per squad
                       - 2 Officers (Commanding Officers & Executive Officers)
                       - 4 pilots
                       - 1 jet pilot